 And as the community has grown, so has RS Components’ vision for DesignSpark – but to make this a reality they knew there was only one place to turn: Box UK.

-The new platform we delivered features a wealth of functionality that substantially enhances the value being delivered to RS Components’ community members, as well as increasing the revenue-generating potential of the platform.
+The new platform we delivered features a wealth of bespoke development functionality that substantially enhances the value being delivered to RS Components’ community members, as well as increasing the revenue-generating potential of the platform.
 Work was also done to optimise the code underpinning the existing DesignSpark system, to address technical debt and ensure the new development work could be integrated smoothly – before it eventually replaces what’s there entirely.

 With improved access to important tools, content and support, the DesignSpark community is stronger than ever – and RS Components have safeguarded their position at the very heart of it.
 The future of engineering is extremely bright.

 Our findings were summarised in a series of clear and comprehensive reports, supported by visual representations of the DesignSpark codebase that made it easy to gain an instant, overarching understanding of quality.
-Armed with these outputs we could launch immediately into a programme of stabilisation, confident that our efforts were being targeted where they were most needed, and comfortable about being able to quantify the positive impact this activity was making.
+Armed with these bespoke software consultancy outputs we could launch immediately into a programme of stabilisation, confident that our efforts were being targeted where they were most needed, and comfortable about being able to quantify the positive impact this activity was making.
 We also put in place tests that would help us identify and resolve any on-going issues – increasing the number of tests within the existing application by over 150%, and almost doubling total test coverage.

 Once both platforms were stable, work began on adding valuable features and functionality to help RS Components achieve their core business goals.
 And with increasing acquisition, engagement and click-through rates among DesignSpark’s key performance indicators, the front-end elements of the platform were an important area of focus – in particular the section of the site that provides engineers with access to a range of free design software tools.